pcm32/cm2017/tutorial.md

 - Show around App Library, Help, and how to deploy.
 - Show an existing deployment, quickly accessing Galaxy, Jupyter and the spooky dashboard.

-## PhenoMeNal Public instance/deployed demo
+## PhenoMeNal Public instance/deployed practical

 Duration: 25 minutes (running 1:25)